Customer Success Manager interview questions for Nigerian employers

-Ten interview questions for customer success managers in Nigeria — each with what it's actually testing and the difference between a strong and weak answer.
-Use them in your next first-round.
+8 interview questions for customer success managers in Nigeria — each with what it's actually testing and the difference between a strong and weak answer.
+Use them in your next first-round — Tezera's AI sits in and turns the conversation into a clean transcript and structured notes.

 Customer success is a relatively new function in Nigerian B2B SaaS — most early-stage companies bundle it with sales or support.
 As the local SaaS market matures (Paystack, Flutterwave, SeamlessHR, ALAT business banking), dedicated CSMs are showing up.
 The candidates that translate well into CSM roles often come from account management at telcos or sales-engineering at fintechs.
 Interview signal worth chasing: a renewal they saved that should have churned, with the actual playbook they ran told step by step.